jparkerweb/embedding-utils/README.md

 ### Vector Math

 Core operations on embedding vectors.
+These are the low-level building blocks for comparing, combining, and transforming vectors.
 All functions validate inputs and throw `ValidationError` on empty vectors or dimension mismatches.

 | Function | Description | Example |
 |----------|-------------|---------|